 The NSW curriculum calls it “general religious education and special religious education” but from what I have read online the classes are typically Christian based.

-You can opt-out your child from the religious instruction if you want by contacting the school directly.
-Students that do opt-out usually end up having quiet time in the library then join the class afterwards.
+You can opt-out of religious instruction if you want by contacting the school directly.
+Students that do opt-out usually end up having quiet time in the library then join the class afterward.

 NSW public schools advanced placement classes.